Step 1

 Interaction monitoringandinternal projectmanagementmust be implemented strategically in order to maximize team productivity and customer satisfaction.

-Thus, a well-chosen ERP combined with a powerful CRM will allow you to manage contracts and opportunities in the most optimal way possible.
+A well-chosen ERP combined with a powerful CRM will enable you to manage contracts and opportunities as effectively as possible.

 • Financial management